pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 1. Click **Team** in the Site Dashboard.

-1. Click **Add a Supporting Organization**, enter the Workspace's name in the search box, and click **Search**.
-The Workspace name must match exactly.
+1. Click **Add a Supporting Organization**, enter the workspace's name in the search box, and click **Search**.
+The workspace name must match exactly.

 1. Select a role > click **Add**.